syncfusion-content/windowsforms-docs/WindowsForms/GroupView/FAQ/How-to-perform-text-drag-and-drop-operation-between-a-GroupView-and-a-TextEditor-control.md

 If Me.groupView1.ClientRectangle.Contains(pt) Then

-If Me.draggedtext.Equals("") Then
+If Me.dragged.Equals("") Then

 Else

 Dim gvi As New GroupViewItem()

-gvi.Text = Me.draggedtext
+gvi.Text = Me.dragged

 Me.groupView1.GroupViewItems.Add(gvi)

 End If

-Me.draggedtext = ""
+Me.dragged = ""

 End Sub